-Over the course of two years the grant will connect southwestern Pennsylvania residents of underserved communities to CCAC’s energy, health care and various trades training programs.
+Throughout Feb.
+2012 - Sept.
+2015, the grant will connect southwestern Pennsylvania residents of underserved communities to CCAC’s energy, health care and various trade training programs.
 The offered training programs prepare students to compete within the area’s fastest growing industries: health care, the trades and renewable energy.
 Health care and renewable energy industries’ occupational growth rates are projected to increase by 22.5% and 19%, respectively, throughout 2008–2018.*

 SPUR Intake Coordinator